Tips for Taking you Toddler to Disneyland! {Toddler Friendly Rides}

 • Sorcerer’s Workshop

 * Note that each child is different.
 The lists feature the rides that our 2-year-old really enjoyed.
-As a parent you will know what your child will like and what they would find scary.
-Use your own judgement before getting on a ride.
+As a parent, you will know what your child will like and what they would find scary.
+Use your own judgment before getting on a ride.

 Other General Tips